CodingNomads/javascript-labs/08-Events/02-online-converter.md

-Remember all the different conversion functions that you have already coded, now is your chance to make that into a working web page, or, more rightly said, a single page application.
-That's right, you will cram as much functionality as you can into a single page.
+Remember all the different conversion functions that you have already coded?
+Now is your chance to make that into a working web page, or, more rightly said, a single page application.
+In this mini-project you will cram as much functionality as you can into a single page.

 ## Recommended steps